 Step 2: Select the instance type:

-Add Tags additionally in the next steps (not applicable to me)
+Step 4: Add storage (Add Tags additionally in the next steps (not applicable to me)).

 Step 5: Select an existing Security Group or Create a new Security group

 Step 6: Now review and relaunch.
 This is basically how an EC2 instance is created.

 Note: Remember to create a new keypair or select an existing keypair or else, you wouldn’t be able to access this newly created instance and download this keypair.

 – And the username is inbuilt in the AMI: which is cpmuser.

 Step 7: Finally click on launch this instance.
 Locate the newly created EC2 instance and associate it with an EIP Address.
 (This is needed in order to be able to connect to it over the internet).